9 Mar 2006

 But that's where the resemblance ends.
 There is almost no character development.
 There's a lot of plot, but much of it is told in conversation or author's comment rather than being shown.

 Tom learns a great deal but we only know that because of what he says or thinks - there's nothing convincing about it.
-The creatures he meet have bizarre names that might perhaps appeal to children of about eight or nine, reared on fast-moving and silly cartoons of the Scooby-Doo variety, but they're not remotely plausible.
+The creatures he meet have bizarre names that might perhaps appeal to children of about eight or nine, reared on fast-moving and strange cartoons of the Scooby-Doo variety.
+But they're not remotely plausible.
 A far cry from the fauns and giants of Narnia!

 Then Tom's whole role seems rather far-fetched.
-He joins in the quest with a will, but most of the time seems rather superfluous.
-I didn't feel at all emotionally involved at any point, and while technically the writing wasn't bad, it wasn't great either.
+He joins in the quest with a will, but most of the time seems to be superfluous.
+I didn't feel at all emotionally involved at any point.
+While technically the writing wasn't bad, it wasn't great either.
 It felt rushed, as if it could have done with a lot of editing.
 A pity, because there was some quite good potential in the plot.

 The end of the story is so rapid that the entire thing seems rather pointless.
 I gather there's a sequel, which perhaps would tie up some of the loose ends, but I believe books should be complete in themselves.
 I haven't the slightest desire to get hold of the sequel, anyway.